ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 **OPTIONAL**

 * **identification_n** is the identification to be applied to the cataloged item.
-Type in all or part of the cataloged item’s identification and use the Tab key to select a taxon name, or use the "build" button to create a complex identification.
+Type in all or part of the cataloged item’s identification and use the Tab key to select a taxon name, or use the **build** button to create a complex identification.

 * **identification_n_date** is the date the identification was assigned.
 If this is not known, leave it blank.